grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [max_block_upload_validation_concurrency: <int> | default = 1]

 # (advanced) Comma separated list of tenants that can be compacted.
 If
-# specified, only these tenants will be compacted by compactor, otherwise all
+# specified, only these tenants will be compacted by the compactor, otherwise
-# tenants can be compacted.
+# all tenants can be compacted.
 Subject to sharding.
 # CLI flag: -compactor.enabled-tenants
 [enabled_tenants: <string> | default = ""]

-# (advanced) Comma separated list of tenants that cannot be compacted by this
+# (advanced) Comma separated list of tenants that cannot be compacted by the
 # compactor.
-If specified, and compactor would normally pick given tenant for
+If specified, and the compactor would normally pick a given tenant
-# compaction (via -compactor.enabled-tenants or sharding), it will be ignored
+# for compaction (via -compactor.enabled-tenants or sharding), it will be
-# instead.
+# ignored instead.
 # CLI flag: -compactor.disabled-tenants
 [disabled_tenants: <string> | default = ""]